docker/buildx/README.md

 > instead.
 For Linux, we recommend that you follow the [instructions specific for your distribution](#linux-packages).

 You can also download the latest binary from the [GitHub releases page](https://github.com/docker/buildx/releases/latest).
 We generate [SLSA3 provenance](slsa.dev) using the OpenSSF's [slsa-framework/slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator) during the release process.
-To verify a relase binary:
+To verify a release binary:
 1. Install the verification tool from [slsa-framework/slsa-verifier#installation](https://github.com/slsa-framework/slsa-verifier#installation).
 2. Download the provenance file `attestation.intoto.jsonl` from the [GitHub releases page](https://github.com/docker/buildx/releases/latest).
 3. Run the verifier: